 Tableaux features five women inquiring about confinement and freedom, while finding themselves constrained on an island of boxes, trapped by the constrictions of society and themselves.
 Faced with numerous challenges set before them the artists collectively harness their physicality to the extreme overcoming these limitations by empowering and igniting their rescourcefulness.

-Incorporating contortion, dance, aerial acrobatics and humor the artist’s work together toward freedom, the audience embarks on a poetic and visually enticing journey where expectations bend and movement twists -- igniting the imagination in a boundary-pushing theatrical adventure.
+Incorporating contortion, dance, aerial acrobatics and humor the artist’s work together toward freedom while the audience embarks on a poetic and visually enticing journey where expectations bend, movement twists and the body encapsulates the imagination in a mentally and physically spell-binding theatrical adventure.

 "Tableaux perfectly captures everything a choreographer strives for; taking a familiar medium and making it entirely new.
 This new work breaks molds, opens minds and leaves you wanting to be the first to see where where it will take you next."
 Michael Pena Associate Choreographer- 2012 Olympics Opening Ceremony